Fufutis/Fitnefy-4/README.md

 (future note for self. each workout increases the stat it would aslo be nice to do muscle groups aswell could be adjusted by settings)

 {This should act as a save file for the future i rly like the buttons since they were the first thingy that i was very proud of in coding also not ignoring the sliding navbar.EITHER WAY IF U LEVEL UP THE + BUTTON COULD APPEAR TO PROGRESS AND if u want to downgrade it would prolly track your progress? like linked lists?}

+THE search bar should work like (description contains the word chest (Targets the chest, shoulders, and tricep) or Title)